llnancy/stars/README.md

 *   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.
 *   [guoyww/AnimateDiff](https://github.com/guoyww/AnimateDiff) - Official implementation of AnimateDiff.
-*   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI with a graph/nodes interface.
+*   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI, api and backend with a graph/nodes interface.
 *   [adieyal/sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts) - A custom script for AUTOMATIC1111/stable-diffusion-webui to implement a tiny template language for random prompt generation
 *   [bmaltais/kohya\_ss](https://github.com/bmaltais/kohya_ss) -
 *   [Sanster/lama-cleaner](https://github.com/Sanster/lama-cleaner) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.